lastemp/coop_connect_rust_sdk/code_samples/enquiry/account_validation.md

-# account_balance
+# account_validation

-This example enquires about account holder's own Co-operative Bank accounts' balance as at now for the specified account number.
+This example helps to show how to validate a Co-operative Bank account number.

 ## main.rs